Day in the life of solar geek Bernard Preston is about using the sun's energy to our own advantage.

 after lunch.
 Instead, smitten by my conscience, I get out the solar

 electric lawnmower.
-It draws 3kW and the pool pump must go off first; that's no longer necessary as you can read lower down since I've added three more large west facing panels.
+It draws 3kW and the pool pump must go off first; that's no longer necessary as you can read lower down since I've added three more large west facing panels, and the solar carts.

 In South Africa we are gravely concerned about the real possibility of a total blackout; if I was to build a solar powered generator again, I would do it differently.
 Instead of putting the photovoltaic panels on the roof I'd build a dedicated extra workshop, using the PVs as the roof cladding.
 Then I would have room for another eight or twelve panels, and there would be none of these concerns about too many appliances on at once.
 Five to six kilowatts would be ideal.